ruby/TryRuby/README.md

 # TryRuby R4

-This repo holds the source of the TryRuby.nl website.
+This repo holds the source of the TryRuby website.
 TryRuby is a website where you can learn the Ruby language.
 Starting from zero knowledge about programming you can learn the basics of Ruby in 56 short lessons.